 - When there is a topic that is not clicking for you or you have more questions on how it works get out your orange highlighter.
 Now when you go to office hours with your teacher you can pull out your notes immediately and ask to go over anything highlighted in orange.
 Need a little help with this?
 We have an amazing guide on how to talk to nursing professors!

 Use matching sticky arrows to mark the page for specific things you need.
 The orange and yellow sticky arrows will be the most useful in this case.
 You can use them to mark the pages that have yellow or orange highlighter sections.
 This will make your test reviews very efficient and productive!
 This will also allow you to quickly access everything you want to discuss in a meeting with your professor.
 Once it has been cleared up you can remove the sticky arrow and know that you have addressed it!

 Post-it notes can be used in so many ways.
 They can help mark specific pages.
 They can be used to write your notes on.
-Then you can go back later and pull out all those sticky notes and arrange by color.
-If you created a yellow note for every thing you expect will be on the test you could then collect all the notes stick up on a wall and review daily for a week before the exam.
+Then you can go back later and pull out all those sticky notes and arrange them by color.
+If you created a yellow note for everything you expect will be on the test you could then collect all the notes stick up on a wall and review them daily for a week before the exam.

-You can also use them to insert information you want to add to your notes or text when there isn’t enough room to do so on the page.
-I used to like to pull out my text book during lecture to the section we were reviewing.
-Instead of taking notes on a separate sheet of paper I would create sticky notes and add to the area in the text book.
-I only took notes on things that weren’t already right there in the text so it saved time and also put ALL of the material in one place.
+You can also use them to insert the information you want to add to your notes or text when there isn’t enough room to do so on the page.
+I used to like to pull out my textbook during lectures to the section we were reviewing.
+Instead of taking notes on a separate sheet of paper, I would create sticky notes and add them to the area in the textbook.
+I only took notes on things that weren’t already right there in the text, so it saved time and also put ALL of the material in one place.